desyops/repository-timeline/README.md

 ...
 ```

 That's basically it.
-We now have created a new dummy repository timeline.
+We have now created a new repository timeline.
 Let's have a look:
 ```
 ls -l /tmp/skel.timeline/
 total 8